adamqddnh/algorithm-questions/README.md

-# leetcode
+# Algorithm-questions
-Only for LeetCode submitted code
+Only for LeetCode and hackerrank submitted code